MicrosoftDocs/visualfsharpdocs/docs/conceptual/patterns.addressof-active-pattern-[fsharp].md

 The input expression to match against.

+## Return Value

-**The formal return type is Expr option.
+The formal return type is `Expr` option.
 The option indicates whether there is a match to this pattern.
-In the context of a pattern matching expression, the result of this pattern is an expression whose address is taken.**
+In the context of a pattern matching expression, the result of this pattern is an expression whose address is taken.

 ## Remarks
-This function is named **AddressOfPattern** in the .NET Framework assembly.
+This function is named `AddressOfPattern` in the .NET Framework assembly.
 If you are accessing the member from a .NET Framework language other than F#, or through reflection, use this name.

 ## Platforms